police van

 Course Summary

 This course serves as a top-up qualification to a BSc Policing, Law, and Investigation honours degree.
-Students can apply if they have completed either Level 4 and 5 studies, a foundation degree, a Higher National Diploma (HND), or a similar qualification around public services.
+You can apply if you have completed either Level 4 and 5 studies, a foundation degree, a Higher National Diploma (HND), or a similar qualification in or around public services.
 This is a valuable qualification that provides many transferable skills to assist future employment.

-The course is delivered by retired police officers and by those who have an academic background in criminology who have a wealth of policing knowledge.
-This expert insight enables students to learn the practical side of policing and investigation, as well as the academic, political, and economic aspects behind multi-agency investigations.
+The course is delivered by staff with policing experience, policing academic experience, and research knowledge who have a wealth of knowledge in their subject discipline.
+This expert insight enables you to learn the practical side of policing and investigation, as well as the academic, political, and economic aspects behind multi-agency investigations.

-Within the course, students will study five core modules, one being a research module where the student selects a topic to research.
-Other modules include the personal and societal effects of drug and alcohol abuse, organised crime, protection of vulnerable persons and digital crime investigation.
+Within the course, you will study five core modules, one being a research module where you select a topic to research.
+Other modules include the personal and societal effects of drug and alcohol abuse, organised crime, protection of vulnerable children or adults and digital crime investigations or intelligence.

-These exciting subjects will provide students with an in-depth insight into crime and modern policing and multi-agency investigation.
-Students will also gain a host of transferable skills including communication, problem solving and leadership skills.
+These exciting subjects will provide you with an in-depth insight into crime and modern policing and multi-agency investigation.
+You will also gain a host of transferable skills including communication, problem solving and leadership skills.

-As a university, we not only want our students to gain a qualification and assist their future employment, but we also provide supportive pastoral care.
-Students will be allocated a Personal Academic Tutor (PAT) who will work with them throughout their studies to assist with any issues in the course of their learning.
+As a university, we not only want you to gain a qualification and assist your future employment, but we also provide supportive pastoral care.
+You will be allocated a Personal Academic Tutor (PAT) who will support you throughout your studies.

 What You'll Study